berylwills/berylwills/README.md

-- 👋 Hi, I’m @berylwills
+- 👋 Hi, I’m Naomi Willie
-- 👀 I’m interested in Android Applications Development
+- 👀 I’m interested in develping websites and Applications.
+I'm familiar with HTML, CSS and Flutter
-- 🌱 I’m currently learning Kotlin as my first/basic programming language
+- 🌱 I’m currently learning Javascript.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on building the frontend of websites
 - 📫 How to reach me ...

 <!---